Delicious Spicy Opo Squash Soup with Noodles - perfectly creamy with the delicate flavours of coconut milk

 Other names for this type of squash are bottle gourd, Cucuzza (reminds me of The BFG), Tasmania Bean or Snake Gourd and can look slightly different depending on where it is grown.

-As with any time of squash, the Opo Squash is a speed food on Slimming World and a great addition to this soup.
+As with any time of squash, the Opo Squash is a vegetables on Slimming Eats and a great addition to this soup.
 They are extremely low in calories and packed with vitamins.

 How can I make this Soup if I can't find any Opo Squash?